-Creating sustainable and realistic self-care practices can empower you to show up as you best self for the holidays and navigate the seasonal overwhelm as easy as possible.
+Creating sustainable and realistic self-care practices can empower you to show up as your best self for the holidays and navigate the seasonal overwhelm as easily as possible.

 Use proactive self-care

 Self-care is usually something that’s done too late.
-We use self-care as a reaction to something that has already happened or caused us stress.
+Often, we use self-care as a reaction to something that has already happened or caused us stress.